 Instructions

-- Add broken jasmine rice to a large pot and rinse.
-Add 6 cups of water and bring to a gentle boil.
+- Start the Rice Cooking: Add broken jasmine rice to a large pot.
+Rinse with water several times, until the water runs clear.
+Add 6 cups of water (or Thai broth1) and bring to a gentle boil.
 Once the rice has reached a boil, turn the heat down to medium low.

-- Stir the rice and assess its consistency.
+- Continue Cooking the Rice: Allow the rice to cook for at least an hour, stirring every 15 minutes to assess its consistency.
 If it is becoming too thick, add additional water.
-I tend to add at least 4 additional cups of water after 1 hour of cooking (for a total of 10 cups).
-The longer it cooks, the more water you will need, and the creamier the consistency will be.
+I tend to add at least 4 additional cups of water (for a total of 10 cups).
+The longer it cooks, the more water you will need, and the creamier the consistency will be.3

-- Once the rice porridge is as creamy as you like, add the remaining 2 Tablespoons soy sauce and fish sauce.
+- Season the Jok: Once the Jok is as creamy as you like, add the thin soy sauce and fish sauce, starting with 1 Tablespoon of each.
 Taste and adjust as needed.

 ashok